 3. Seed Keywords: Start with a few broad keywords related to your business or products to generate additional suggestions.

-4. Refine Your Keyword List: Analyze the suggested keywords, filtering them based on relevance, search volume, and competition.
+4. Refine Your Keyword List: Analyse the suggested keywords, filtering them based on relevance, search volume, and competition.

-5. Organize Keywords into Ad Groups: Group related keywords into ad groups to create targeted and effective ads.
+5. Organise Keywords into Ad Groups: Group related keywords into ad groups to create targeted and effective ads.

-Actionable Tips for Selecting, Filtering, and Prioritizing Keywords
+Actionable Tips for Selecting, Filtering, and Prioritising Keywords

-• Consider Search Intent: Ensure your selected keywords align with the search intent of your target audience.
+• Consider Search Intent: Make sure the keywords you choose match the search intent of your intended audience.

-• Prioritize High-Volume, Low-Competition Keywords: Focus on keywords with high search volume but moderate competition to maximize reach.
+• Prioritise High-Volume, Low-Competition Keywords: Target keywords that have a high search volume but moderate levels of competition to enhance your reach.

-• Incorporate Long-Tail Keywords: Include long-tail keywords, which are more specific and have lower competition, to attract targeted traffic.
+• Incorporate Long-Tail Keywords: Add long-tail keywords, which are more precise and typically face less competition, to draw in specific traffic.

 Common Mistakes to Avoid When Using Google AdWords Keyword Planner